imgradually/Multifunctional-Aerial-Gazer/README.md

 # Multifunctional-Aerial-Gazer
-Face tracking drone with Tello EDU
+- Face tracking drone with Tello EDU
-It served as an AI photographer that keep track of its user's face.
+- It served as an AI photographer that keep track of its user's face

 ## features
 - hand gesture recognition: drone control